qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - why are my forwarded emailed stuck in my outbox
 - my email are stuck in outbox can you tell why
 - an email is stuck in my outbox how do i get rid of it
-- i emails are getting stuck in my outbox for email address tbsp please can you help to tbsp
+- emails are getting stuck in my outbox for email address
 - my messages are not sending have to try several times and are stuck in the outbox
 - emails stuck in the outbox without notification to user
 - used this for a while on my so and like it however have just found a emails stuck in my outbox
 - for some reason mail is getting stuck in my outbox
-- not able to sent tbsp it gets stuck in my outbox
+- not able to sent mail it gets stuck in my outbox
 - outgoing mail is not working they re stuck in outbox
 - i have messages stuck in my outbox that were sent a while back please help
 - my mail is stuck in outbox how do i send